eduardz1/Master-Thesis/chapters/implementation.typ

       }
       ```
     },
-    caption: [To interface with Fortran, we have to rely on C bindings from both Fortran and C++, we see that we cannot use C++'s @STL directly and instead have to declare the type explicitly.
+    caption: [To interface with Fortran, we have to rely on C bindings from both Fortran and C++, we see that we cannot use C++'s @STL:short directly and instead have to declare the type explicitly.
 Ellipsis indicate omitted code.]
       + context {
         if state("image-outline").get() { linebreak(justify: true) }
       },